lavinia roberts

 What can you do when the traditional family fails you?
 You can create a new kind of family.
 Gracie, a high school senior in Parsons, Kansas, flees her abusive father to live with her older half-sister, only to find her sister living in a compromised situation.
 This is the story of a tenacious teenage girl on a winding road to finding dignity and love.

-Staged reading, Winner of the 2011 Mario-Fratti/Fred Newman Political Playwriting Award, Aug.
+Winner of the 2011 Mario-Fratti/Fred Newman Political Playwriting Award, Castillo Theatre, (Reading) NYC,NY – Aug.
 2011

 Little Scholar (70 minutes)